 The International Union for Conservation of Nature (IUCN) Red List has recently reclassified the giant panda from “endangered” to “vulnerable,” validating worldwide efforts to save the panda.

-Today, let’s look at the three US zoos with pandas and learn a little bit about the history of pandas in the US.
+Today, let’s look at the two US zoos with pandas and learn a little bit about the history of pandas in the US.

 1. Smithsonian’s National Zoo (Washington, DC)

 The National Zoo, one of the best zoos in the US, has been taking care of giant pandas since 1972.